Composed (album)

-Composed is an album by Sacramento born musician, composer and arranger Jherek Bischoff.
+Composed is the second studio album by Sacramento born musician, composer and arranger Jherek Bischoff.
 It was released by The Leaf Label and Brassland.
 The album features nine orchestral pieces with a different vocalist on eight of the nine tracks.

 Background

 In a departure from the recording techniques normally associated with orchestral music, Bischoff relied heavily on the process of overdubbing in the creation of Composed.
 Spending a summer travelling by bicycle he recorded "each individual musician of the ‘orchestra’ in their own living rooms", sometimes leading to "one violinist playing one part twenty times...until it was the size of a huge orchestra".

 After recording the instrumental parts, Bischoff then visited each of the guest vocalists to record them, apart from Caetano Veloso and David Byrne, who recorded their own parts at home.

 The other guest vocalists on the album are Greg Saunier (Deerhoof), Mirah Zeitlyn, Paris Hurley, Nels Cline, Craig Wedren, Carla Bozulich, Zac Pennington (Parenthetical Girls), Soko and Dawn McCarthy (Faun Fables).